agudeloromero/EVEREST/README.md

 **How to run**

-Edit conf/config.yml file to point to the input, output and databases directories.
+* Edit conf/config.yml file to point to the input, output and databases directories.
+* The databases include the human genome as a reference to get rid of those reads.
+However, this link can be changed by an alternative genome.
+Example of how to download other genomes of interest can be seen here (https://github.com/agudeloromero/Reference_Genomes).

-Input directory should contain the .fastq.gz files to analyse ( -j option have to be set depending on number of available cores).
+* Input directory should contain the .fastq.gz files to analyse ( -j option have to be set depending on number of available cores).
 ```
 snakemake --use-conda -k -j 2 --keep-going
 ```